mambelli/git-novice2/_episodes/15-python-project-and-testing.md

 ~~~
 {: .python}

-Note that both the file name and the method inside are preceded with `test_` - this is compulsory!
+Note that both the file name and the method inside have the same name of the module and function they wasnt to test, but are preceded with `test_` - this is compulsory!

 With this, when pytest is installed, you can run 'py.test -v' at the command line, and all of your tests will run.
-With this, you can check your code for correctness.
+With unit tests like this, you can check your code for correctness.

-Create a file called .github/workflows/pytest.yaml with the following contents:
+Next, create a file called `.github/workflows/pytest.yaml` with the following content:
 ~~~
 # SPDX-FileCopyrightText: 2022 Fermi Research Alliance, LLC
 # SPDX-License-Identifier: Apache-2.0